okfnepal/election-nepal/README.md

 In progress not completed.

 # Contributing
  Election Nepal is an open source project.
-Repositories are hosted on  GitHub, so contributing is  easy.
-Anyone can get involve.
+Repositories are hosted on  GitHub, so contributing is  easy and anyone can get involve.

 Code Behind http://electionnepal.org